regi18/plotMouseMovements/README.md

 # Plot Mouse Movements

 Plot raw mouse data.
 For example if you pass as input a copy of '/dev/input/mice' it will replay everything done on a plot.
+There are two python scripts: the first one (plotMouseMovements.py) is using matplotlib, while the second uses python's turtle.

 # Usage